fbpx

 Overview

 Here is a fantastic opportunity to stimulate your clinical practice and enhance your career.
-This comprehensive 8-day face to face programme provides clinicians with intensive tuition in an integrated and clinically reasoned evidence informed approach to manual therapy of the peripheral joints.
-This programme has been held in many countries around the world for 25 years.
-Contact us for a brochure.
+This comprehensive 8-day program provides clinicians with intensive tuition in an integrated and clinically reasoned evidence informed approach to manual therapy of the peripheral joints.
+This program has been held in many countries around the world for 25 years.

 Treatment for movement impairment (articular dysfunction) is eclectic and includes a broad range of mobilisation, and mobilisation with movement techniques.